pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/component/component_communication/_index.md

   Not available
 {{< /tabsection >}}

 There are three main ways to create a References component.
 The first is to use the fromTuples() method.
 This static method allows us to add one or more references to our component.
-In the example below, we create a References component and add the service object previously created.
+In the example below, we create a References component and add the controller previously created.

 {{< tabsection >}}
   Not available